 - Build historic preservation and economic development incentive capacity through powerful administrative capabilities for downtown program management.

-If you are a current participant of the Texas Main Street Program or Certified Local Government city and would like to have your city featured on the website, please contact Kylie Woodlock with the Texas Main Street at (512) 463-7466 to begin the process.
+If you are a current participant of the Texas Main Street Program or Certified Local Government city and would like to have your city featured on the website, please contact Jamie Teich with Texas Main Street at (512) 463-6006 to begin the process.

 The DowntownTX.org concept, under the initial working project name "the Downtown Online Inventory," originated in 2015 by the Town Square Initiative as a proactive strategy to influence and increase the market exposure of available historic properties in downtowns across Texas.
 TSI received support from the Still Water foundation in the fall of 2015 and directed Historic Preservation Fund (HPF) monies through the Certified Local Government (CLG) grant program to fund the first two phases of development.
 Three CLG communities and one additional non-CLG community worked closely with TSI staff to pilot test and develop the software from January 1 to September 30, 2016.
 The public site officially launched on May 1, 2017, aligning with National Preservation Month.
 An additional third phase of functionality is planned for 2020, which will expand the site's administrative reporting capabilities and optimize mobile functionality.